omar711/maptimeSG/README.md

 <img src="image/map-plus-truth.png" alt="Map tile plus its corresponding truth" width="600"/>

+## Applications

+There are two directions I could see this going in:

+1. AI plays the role of the first volunteer, tagging large areas on the map to be later verified by humans.
+1. Used for high-level planning, or as a first line of information in cases of sudden need.
+Imagine the need arises in an as-yet unmapped area.
+Models should give good direction to humans at a high-level, for example, estimating centres of population quickly across large geographies.
+Here a reasonably accurate locator of buildings would be valuable, even if it cannot accurately trace building polygons.

 # Current Status

 Data has been collected for the Ayeyarwady Delta region and pre-processed into input/output pairs.
 The input is a plain satellite map tile and the output is a black and white images where white pixels indicate the presence of a building.